 Do breast cancer lumps move?

-Breast lumps typically do not “move” around the breast.
+Most lumps will be movable within the breast tissue on examination, but breast lumps typically do not “move” around the breast.
 However, sometimes a breast lump will be fixed, or stuck, to the chest wall.
-Most lumps will be movable within the breast tissue on examination.

 Cancer tumors versus cysts and fibroadenomas

 Cysts, which are fluid-filled lumps, are common in the breast and are benign.
 They form when fluid builds up inside breast glands, and tend to be smooth or round.
 Fibroadenomas, which are benign tumors made up of glandular and connective breast tissue, are usually smooth and firm or rubbery to the touch.
 Both of these conditions tend to affect younger women; fibroadenomas are most common in women in their 20s and 30s, and cysts are most common in women under 40.

 Despite these common descriptions, it is impossible to tell by touch whether a lump is cancer.